Chiari I malformation

 Although Chiari I malformations are often isolated abnormalities, the following findings may be seen in association:

-- thought to result from abnormal CSF flow dynamics through the central canal of the cord and around the medulla
+abnormal CSF flow dynamics through the central canal of the cord and around the medulla, posterior fossa size, intracranial pressure and venous pressures have all been implicated as potentially contributory 13

 Unlike Chiari II, III, and IV malformations, Chiari I malformations often remain asymptomatic until adulthood if it ever becomes symptomatic.